 For instance, eco-friendly construction companies in Pune avoid using plastic by-products that have been found to release toxic materials.
 Toxic substances like carcinogens not only cause significant breathing difficulties but also increase the chances of getting cancer.

 Material efficiency involves the use of physical processes and materials in a manner that allows for the minimum use of materials without compromising the quality of the outcome, also the processes should generate as little waste as possible.
 To achieve material efficiency, green building companies use materials that are long-lasting, recycle and reuse some

 products, design buildings in a manner that allows for use of fewer materials, and employ processes that use water, raw materials, and energy.
 All these help achieve material efficiency.

 By reducing the usage of energy sources that pollute the environment such as coal, green buildings contribute to keeping the environment clean.

-In addition, by reducing the level of carbon (IV) oxide. emitted to the atmosphere, they help to lessen the pace e
+In addition, by reducing the level of carbon (IV) oxide. emitted to the atmosphere, they help to lessen the pace of climate change.

 REDUCES STRAIN ON LOCAL RESOURCES